 Versions and retention periods

-The retention periods as well as the number of versions of a file to be kept is determined by IBM Spectrum Protect (formerly TSM) by four sizes.
+The retention periods and the number of versions of a file to be retained are determined by IBM Storage Protect (formerly TSM) using four sizes.
 These sizes cannot be influenced by the user.
 They are specified exclusively by the system administrator.

 The following explanations do not apply to backups with the TDP clients.

-In order to better understand the parameters, it is necessary to briefly explain what Spectrum Protect means by active or inactive versions of a file:
+In order to better understand the parameters, it is necessary to briefly explain what Spectrum Protect understands by active and inactive versions of a file:

-The active version is always the most recent, i.e. the last backup copy of a file, if - and this is very important - the original file still existed on the disk of the client concerned at the time of the last backup.
-The inactive versions are all predecessor copies of the active version and/or all backup copies if - and this is even more important - the original file no longer existed on the disk of the client concerned at the time of the last backup, i.e. has been deleted.
+The active version is always the most recent, i.e. the last backup copy of a file, if - and this is very important - the original file still existed on the disk of the client in question at the time of the last backup.
+The inactive versions are all previous copies of the active version and/or all backup copies if - and this is even more important - the original file no longer existed on the disk of the client in question at the time of the last backup, i.e. it has been deleted.

 Now to the four sizes mentioned:

-VEREXIST = N says that max.
-N backup copies are kept. (our value: VEREXIST = 3) RETEXTRA = N says that each backup copy, with the exception of the active version, which never expires, is kept for up to N days. are kept.
-We say up to, because the oldest copy always also immediately expires, regardless of RETEXTRA, if VEREXIST is exceeded. (our value: RETEXTRA = 62) VERDEL = N says that only the N-most recent backup copies will be kept backup copies will be kept, if Spectrum Protect has registered that the original the original file on the disk has been deleted.
-Attention: In this case the active version will also become an an inactive version! (our value: VERDEL = 1) RETONLY = N tells how many days the latest backup copy of a file will be kept file is kept when Spectrum Protect has registered that the original file on the original file on the disk has been deleted. (our value: RETONLY = 62)
+VEREXIST = N says that a maximum of N backup copies are stored. (our value: VEREXIST = 3) RETEXTRA = N says that each backup copy, with the exception of the active version, which never expires, is kept for up to N days. will be kept.
+We say up to because the oldest copy always expires immediately expires immediately, regardless of RETEXTRA, if VEREXIST is exceeded. (our value: RETEXTRA = 62) VERDEL = N says that only the N most recent backup copies will continue to be copies will be kept if Spectrum Protect has registered that the original the original file on the disk has been deleted.
+Attention: In this case, the active version also becomes an inactive version! (our value: VERDEL = 1) RETONLY = N says how many days the most recent backup copy of a file is kept when file is kept if Spectrum Protect has registered that the original the original file on the disk has been deleted. (our value: RETONLY = 62)

-The following 2 case studies should lighten up the "chaos" a bit:
+The following 2 case studies should clear up the "chaos" somewhat:

 The following parameters apply: